 Oregon established its commitment to sustainable farming practices more than 100 years ago when the state legislature enacted the state’s first environmental law, prohibiting pollution of waters used for domestic or livestock purposes.
 In 1967 Gov. Tom McCall signed the Beach Bill, calling it “one of the most far reaching measures of its kind enacted by any legislative body in the nation.”
 The bill granted the public recreational rights to the dry sands of Oregon’s beaches all the way to the vegetation line.
 In 1971, Oregon passed the nation’s first Bottle Bill, requiring deposits on soft drink containers.

 Signed into law in May 1973, Oregon Senate Bill 100 created an institutional structure for statewide planning.
 It required cities and counties to adopt comprehensive land-use plans and placed restrictions on the urban sprawl into farmland.
 Many of today’s prime vineyards are located on hillsides not originally considered prime farmland.
 The wine industry played a major role in preserving these properties for the future development of some of today’s grand cru vineyards and kept them from being zoned for residential housing and commercial development.

 The commitment of early Oregon wine growers and producers is not coincidental to the overall environmental movement in the state happening at the same time.
 Oregon attracted people who wanted to live in a place that reflected their values as stewards of the land.

 Oregon wine producers are driven by their desire to have their wine reflect a sense of place.
 This inherently requires that they be able to grow their grapes naturally – which is the key ingredient in making great wine that expresses the place it’s from.
 Winemaking in Oregon so often is about capturing the essence of the beauty and elegance of the state in a glass of wine.

-Today, Oregon boasts the greatest commitment to sustainable farming of any wine region in the U.S. Nearly half – 47% — of Oregon’s vineyards are farmed in a sustainable manner as certified by one of several independent organizations.
-This compares to only 12% of vineyards in California.
-Washington’s wine industry doesn’t track sustainably farmed acreage.
+Today, Oregon boasts the greatest commitment to sustainable farming of any wine region in the U.S. More than half of Oregon’s vineyards are farmed in a sustainable manner as certified by one of several independent organizations.